 The flowers of lenten rose are very subtle compared to many other perennials.
 Some of the tones are muted and seem to get hidden by the leaves.
 Some flowers are even the same shade of green as the leaves!

 While the flowers, themselves, last a very long time on the plant, the leaves are another story.
-They get very untidy as the plant grows, even though the flowers may be looking great..
+It’s not unusual to see perfectly formed flowers sitting on top of badly damaged leaves.

 Once you have pruned the plant, new leaves will grow up from the center and spread out as they grow larger.